 We live in a world of social media where many people make it their business to dispute a great deal, which of course can be quite healthy and appropriate.

-– You have absolutely no feeling about or for.
+– You had absolutely no feeling about or for.

-– You haven’t made a connection with them.
+– Didn’t make an emotional connection with them.

-– You’ve taken far too long to get to the point
+– Took far too long to get to the point.

 Image Courtesy of: istockphoto.com